SzumisKarp/GalleryForge/README.md

 2. **Upload Images:** Utilize the "Dodaj/Zarządzaj Zdjęciami" button to upload and manage gallery images easily.
 3. **Configure Settings:** Adjust gallery settings, including image size, in the "Ustawienia Galerii" meta box.
 4. **Display on Frontend:** Use the `[gallery name="GalleryName"]` shortcode with the specified gallery name to showcase it on your website.
+5. **Recent Galleries Widget:** Add the "Recent Galleries Widget" to your site to display a list of the most recently created galleries.

 ---